Case Interview Examples: 100+ Free Practice Cases (2026)

 Most successful candidates complete between 30 and 50 practice cases before their interviews.
 Quality matters more than quantity.
 It is better to do 30 cases with focused feedback than 80 cases without reflection.
 Start with solo practice, move to partner practice, and consider 2 to 3 coaching sessions to break through any plateaus.

 Yes, but save them for last.
 Practice cases from other firms first to build your general skills.
-Then, in the final week before your interview, switch to cases from your target firm so that the style and pacing are fresh in your mind.
-For example, if you are interviewing with McKinsey, practice their interviewer-led format last so you are used to that specific dynamic on interview day.
+Then, in the final week before your interview, switch to cases from your target firm so the style and pacing are fresh in your mind.
+For example, if you are interviewing with McKinsey, practice their interviewer-led format last so you are used to that dynamic on interview day.

 Everything You Need to Land a Consulting Offer